jetify-com/tyson/README.md

 us back was the lack of native libraries for evaluating TypeScript-based configs.
 We decided to build TySON to address this issue.

-# Status
+## Next Steps
 We're sharing TySON as an early developer preview, to get feedback from the community before we solidify the spec.

 At the moment we offer:
-1. A golang library that can parse TySON files and evaluate them to JSON.
+1. A `golang` library that can parse TySON files and evaluate them to JSON.
-   It is built on top of the widely adopted, and rock-solid `esbuild`.
+   It is built on top of the widely adopted, and rock-solid `esbuild` with `es6` syntax support.
-2. A command line tool, compiled as a single binary, that can parse and evaluate TySON files to JSON.
+1. A command line tool, compiled as a single binary, that can parse and evaluate TySON files to JSON.

 Based on feedback from the community, we plan to add:
 1. A formal spec for TySON (once we feel confident that the feature set is stable).
-2. Implementations for other languages including `rust`.
+1. Implementations for other languages including `rust`.